mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 ## How-to install on a Raspberry Pi 4

+You can install this docker container by using my dedicated installer: https://github.com/mtoensing/RaspberryPiMinecraftDocker Or just follow these steps:

 1. Download **Raspberry Pi Imager** https://www.raspberrypi.com/software/ and start it.
 2. Select Raspberry Pi OS **lite** (64-bit) under "Raspberry Pi OS (other)".
 3. Click on gear icon in the Raspberry Pi Imager and enable ssh and set username and password.